 The client wanted to add privacy to its rooftops, balconies and interior apartments by using the beauty of nature.
 Learn how our planters were perfect!View Project

-Large tall planters can be used as hedges in your garden, whether it’s for privacy or to divide your yard with the neighbours.
+Large tall planters can be used as hedges in your garden, whether it’s for privacy or to divide your yard with the neighbors.
 Pick a long tall planter if you want to grow traditional hedgerows.
-Give it a trim to achieve the dense and symmetrical hedgerow to line the perimeters of your garden.
-Splashing some colours on your planter’s body will help to level up your whole garden decor.
+Give it a trim to achieve a dense and symmetrical hedgerow to line the perimeters of your garden.
+Splashing some colors on your planter’s body will help to level up your whole garden decor.

-By using tall pots, you can define a simple garden path.
+By using tall pots, you can define a simple garden path or mark where the street ends and your property begins.
 Place the planters at regular intervals along the way, or line them up in a row to create an enclosed, formal atmosphere.

 To define a path, two tall planters are all you need to use.
 Place two at the beginning and end of the path.
 For added definition, place another pair of planters next to each other at the halfway point.

-The timeless and ultra-modern Sapporo Extra Large Tall Square Planter in grey with big Monstera will look great in open spaces like porches or backyard column areas in your garden.
-It could be displayed on your roof deck or anywhere else you have an outdoor garden oasis.
+The timeless and ultra-modern Potsdam Tall Corner Planter in white with trees looks great in open spaces like porches or backyard areas in your garden.

 Create an elegant and classy atmosphere by combining the Perth Tall Rectangular Planter in white, silver, and black.
-To add a burst of vibrant colour to your home, you can pair Glossy eggplant & tangerine colors together!
+To add a burst of vibrant color to your home, you can pair glossy eggplant & tangerine colors together!